In general, applicants should have at least a 3.0 (B) grade point average, or the equivalent, in their undergraduate work.

 For 2022, Rice will not accept the ITP Plus test to evaluate English language proficiency, but scores/interviews are able to be reported to Rice as a supplemental material via Vericant.

-The Test of English as a Foreign Language (TOEFL) is required for any student requiring a visa or whose native language is not English.
+The Test of English as a Foreign Language (TOEFL) is one testing option for for any student that needs to meet this requirement.

 - The ETS Reporting code for Rice University is 6609, scores should be sent directly to Rice through the testing organization.